benlagrone/rs-video-stitch/README.md

 docker compose up -d --build
 ```

-Once healthy, the API lives at `http://192.168.86.23:5002/api/tts` (adjust the host/port if you expose it differently).
+Once healthy, containers on `fortress-phronesis-net` can reach it at `http://xtts:5002/api/tts` (adjust the host/port if you expose it differently).

 ### 3. Point the render stack at xTTS